 Most of us are familiar with popular mint types, but you're missing out if you don't try some of the more unusual mint varieties.
 Grapefruit mint makes an attractive addition to your herb garden.
 Find out more here.

-For keepers of mint, rust fungus is one of a just a few serious diseases to bear in mind.
+For keepers of mint, rust fungus is one of just a few serious diseases to bear in mind.
 Read this article for information on mint rust symptoms and how to treat this disease.
-A little know how can go a long way.
+A little know-how can go a long way.

 Apple mint is a lovely aromatic plant that can rapidly become obnoxious if not contained.
 Learn how to grow an apple mint herb plant in this article so you can enjoy this interesting addition in your garden.